California Self-Driving Car Accident Lawyers

 • Technology Provider — The vehicle may use an autonomous driving system from a third-party provider.
 If the software glitches and results in an accident, the developer may also be liable.

-• Human Operator – In California, human drivers are still required to be behind the wheel of a self-driving car.
-They can still be held responsible, whether or not they were operating the vehicle at the time of the accident.
+• Human Operator — In California, human drivers are still required to be behind the wheel of a self-driving car.
+They may face liability, whether or not they were operating the vehicle at the time of the accident.

 • Other Motorists — Automation technology isn’t perfect yet, so it might react dangerously to unexpected road events.
 Negligence may also be attributed to other motorists if they drove recklessly or violated traffic laws.

-Accidents involving self-driving cars require a thorough investigation.
-We’ll review the circumstances surrounding the accident, including the actions of all parties and road conditions.
-It’s in your best interest to consult with our attorneys regarding autonomous vehicles and personal injuries.
+Accidents involving self-driving cars may require a thorough investigation.
+Our California self-driving car accident attorneys can review the circumstances surrounding the accident, including the actions of all parties and road conditions.

 Comparative Negligence Laws In California

-California’s comparative fault system proportions the damages to each liable individual or entity.
+California’s pure comparative fault system proportions the damages to each liable individual or entity.
 Multiple parties can share responsibility for one accident.
-But, the degree will depend on their level of contribution to the incident.
+But the degree will depend on their level of contribution to the incident.

 Even victims can be assigned partial liability.
-Still, California ensures you can still recover damages for your injury.
-You can receive compensation even if you are 99% at fault.
-Your percentage of fault directly affects the amount of damage you can recover.
-For example, the court determines you to be 30% liable while the other parties share 70% responsibility.
-If your total damages amount to $100,000, you would only get $70,000 after deducting $30,000 (30% of $100,000).
+California law allows them to recover damages for resulting injuries.
+Individuals may be able to pursue compensation even if they are found to be 99% at fault.
+Their percentage of fault directly affects the amount of damage they can recover.
+For example, the court determines that a victim is 30% liable while the other parties share 70% responsibility.
+If the total damages of the victim amount to $100,000, they would only get $70,000 after deducting $30,000 (30% of $100,000).

-Given that comparative fault laws can be complicated, it’s crucial to work with skilled lawyers in California for your self-driving car accident.
-We’ll pursue all angles and look at the potential negligible parties we mentioned above.
+Given that comparative fault laws can be complicated, it’s advisable to work with skilled lawyers in California for self-driving car accidents.
+They can assess all angles and look at the evidence that can demonstrate negligence of the parties involved.

 Your Legal Rights To Compensation After An Autonomous Vehicle Accident

 You have the legal right to pursue compensation from the liable parties after getting injured due to negligence.
-Our self-driving car accident lawyers will ensure to document all the damages you can claim under California laws.
-In general, we’ll help you recover both economic and non-economic losses.
+Our self-driving car accident lawyers can help you document the damages you can potentially claim under California laws.
+In general, victims may seek both economic and non-economic losses if they are applicable in their case..

 Economic damages are tangible financial losses resulting from the accident.
 They aim to compensate victims for monetary damages that are verifiable by receipts, invoices, and other relevant documentation.
 These may include:

-• Other Financial Losses – Home modifications, nursing care, and household assistance needed as a result of the injury
+• Other Financial Losses — Home modifications, nursing care, and household assistance that are necessary as a result of the injury.

 On the other hand, non-economic damages compensate victims for intangible losses.
 They’re harder to quantify in monetary terms.
-Nevertheless, our California self-driving lawyers will consider the full extent of the accident’s impact on every aspect of your life.
 Some examples are:

-• Loss of Enjoyment of Life – Loss of ability to engage in previously enjoyed activities
+• Loss of Enjoyment of Life — Loss of the ability to engage in previously enjoyed activities.

 What To Do After A Self-Driving Car Collision